emmanuel-bv/iotedge-iva-nano/README.md

 We'll start from a blank Jetson installation (Jetpack v4.3), copy a few files locally that are needed for the application such as video files to simulate RTSP cameras and deepstream configuration files, and install IoT Edge.

 1. Follow the [instructions for creating a NVIDIA Jetson Nano base image with JetPack 4.3](https://developer.nvidia.com/embedded/jetson-nano-developer-kit)
-2. Optionally [create a swapfile on the Jetson Nano](https://github.com/JetsonHacksNano/installSwapfile) to gain a bit more memory.
-3. On your Jetson Nano create a folder name `data` at the root:
+2. On your Jetson Nano create a folder name `data` at the root:

     ```bash
     sudo mkdir /data